NC Seat Belt Law and Your Accident Claim

 Practical Advice for Your Claim

-2. If you were not belted, understand that your claim is not barred but may be reduced by up to 15%
+- If you were not belted, understand that your claim is not barred but may be reduced by up to 15% -- and only if the causation requirement is met

-3. Do not lie about seat belt use -- the evidence will likely reveal the truth
+- Do not lie about seat belt use -- the evidence will likely reveal the truth, and dishonesty can damage your entire credibility

-4. Get legal advice if seat belt non-use is an issue in your claim -- an attorney can argue against the 15% reduction if your injuries would have occurred regardless
+- Get legal advice if seat belt non-use is an issue -- an attorney can challenge the 15% reduction by showing your specific injuries would have occurred regardless of belt use

-5. Document everything -- if you were belted, make sure the police report reflects this
+- Document everything -- if you were belted, make sure the police report and medical records reflect this explicitly

 Frequently Asked Questions